 Tallangatta and Kiewa Veterinary Clinics are now offering routine breeding services for our equine community!

-Drs Joe and Meika Skuse, who joined us in April this year, have brought with them experience in the horse breeding field, and are keen to expand the services on offer.
+Drs Joe and Meika Skuse, have brought with them experience in the horse breeding field, and are keen to expand the services on offer.
 Their experience in northern NSW involved a wide array of services.
 From ponies to standardbreds to stockhorses; routine pregnancy tests to caslick surgeries to artificial insemination (AI).
 Meika has also undertaken further training in advanced equine reproduction, with specialist Dr John Chopin from the Hunter Valley.

 If you would like to enquire about our breeding services, please don’t hesitate to call us.
 We are available and happy to help you plan your options.

 Pre breeding checks can be useful in determining if your mare is cycling normally, identify any potential problems and help determine her breeding potential.

 It is a good time to assess her general and reproductive health, discuss vaccinations, worming, diet and dental history.

 It is particularly useful in maiden mares and the aged mare.

 Follicle testing is planned ultrasound scanning to assess what stage your mare is in of the (average) 21 day cycle.
 This is useful in determining the optimal time for service; which allows for walk-on-walk-off service, artificial insemination, or just to reduce number of serves, or days on agistment with the stallion.